x4dr/Fen/endworld/descriptions/physicalskills.md

 ### Presence

-Controls how much physical space a character “takes up” - movement subtlety, body positioning, and tension.
+Controls how much physical space a character "takes up" - movement subtlety, body positioning, and tension.
 Affects how easily the character is noticed or tracked.
 Combines with Footwork for stealth, with Acrobatics for evasion, or even with Weapon for deceptive strikes.

 ### Conditioning